Kidney Calcium Oxalate Crystals & Hydration

 Water Consumption is vital when dealing with calcium oxalate kidney crystals

 Drinking too little water is a major factor contributing to calcium oxalate crystals.
 Drinking extra water dilutes the substances in urine that lead to calcium oxalate crystal formation.
+Drinking water is good for the kidneys and proper hydration can help reduce stones.
+While being dehydrated is not a kidney stone symptom, dehydration is certainly a major cause.

 Strive to drink enough fluids to pass 1 ½ to 2 liters of urine a day, which is roughly six to eight standard 8-ounce cups.
 It may help to include some citrus beverages, like lemonade and orange juice.
 The citrate in these beverages helps block calcium oxalate kidney crystal formation.